Similes for Worried: As Worried As Comparisons

 Example Sentence:

-- “She was as concerned as a lifeguard watching swimmers, alert and ready to act at a moment’s notice.”
+• “She was as worried as a lifeguard watching swimmers, alert and ready to act at a moment’s notice.”

-- “He was as concerned as a lifeguard watching swimmers, always aware of the slightest sign of danger.”
+• “He was as worried as a lifeguard watching swimmers, always aware of the slightest sign of danger.”

 Other Ways to Say:

-31. As anxious as a clock before the New Year strikes
+As worried as a clock before the New Year strikes

 Meaning: Describes someone feeling the pressure of time running out and the anxiety of approaching change.